 15. You’re not taking responsibility.

-This was another huge change I’ve made in the last couple of years.
 I used to place the blame for my lack of results on outside sources or think that I needed someone or something to help me reach my goals.
 I bounced around to various nutrition coaches and frequently changed my nutrition plan and fitness program, thinking that there was some one or some thing out there that was I needed.
 Guess what?
 You don’t.
 Everything you need is already inside you and once you take full responsibility for your life, your actions and your choices, you can “get your sh*t together” and start crushing your goals.

 When I finally changed my mind and took full personal accountability for what I wanted, I was able to start making consistent progress.
 I know how exhausting it can be to constantly be searching for this thing you think you need.
 I know how bad it sucks to struggle and feel like you’re not going anywhere.
 It’s know it’s hard to break out of these patterns but it is possible.

 A friend once said to me, “get over yourself” and for some reason it really stuck.
 Thinking you’re special or there’s some reason you can or can’t do something is your ego talking.
 You can do anything.
 You’re not special, so get your act together and go after what you want.
 No excuses.
 There isn’t some reason outside yourself as to why you can’t do anything, be anything or have anything you want.
 You deserve it and if you work hard you can accomplish absolutely anything.